-As at June 30, 2019, the Company's financial instruments consist of cash, marketable securities, amounts receivable, deposits, and accounts payables and accrued liabilities.
-The fair values of these financial instruments, other than the marketable securities, approximate their carrying values due to their short term to maturity.
+As at September 30, 2019, the Company's financial instruments consist of cash, marketable securities, amounts receivable, deposits, accounts payables and accrued liabilities and the Bridge Loan.
+The fair values of these financial instruments, other than the marketable securities and the Bridge Loan, approximate their carrying values due to their short term to maturity.
 The Company's marketable securities, which were classified under level 1 of the fair value hierarchy, are measured at fair value using their quoted market price at period end.
+The Bridge Loan, on initial recognition, was measured at fair value under level 2 of the fair value hierarchy and was subsequently measured at amortized cost.

 The Company's financial instruments are exposed to certain financial risks including, credit risk, currency risks, liquidity risk, interest rate risk and capital risk.
 Details of the primary risks that the Company is exposed to are laid out in the notes to the Company's condensed consolidated interim financial statements.
-It has been determined that these risks, individually and in aggregate, are not material to the Company as a whole.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)